mlzhan923/UGTformer/README.md

 ### Pretraining

 The pretrained model weights are available in `finetune/pretrained_model.pth`.
-These weights were obtained through self-supervised pretraining on the ZINC15 compound library, which significantly enhances the model's predictive performance.
+The pretraining data can be downloaded from the [MGSSL repository](https://github.com/zaixizhang/MGSSL/tree/main/motif_based_pretrain/data/zinc).

 If you want to reproduce the pretraining process, use the following command: